mwalters/homed/readme.md

 ## Notes
 * `homed` has no built in user system.
 It is relying on your authentication provider to supply the expected headers: `Remote-User`, `Remote-Name`, `Remote-Email`, `Remote-Groups`.
 These are provided by default with Authelia if you are using it with [SWAG](https://docs.linuxserver.io/general/swag).
 If authentication information is not provided, then all links will be available to all users that can access the page.

+## Versioning
+Semver will be followed.
+For version `x.y.z`

+* `x` Major version release, breaking changes
+* `y` Minor version release, no breaking changes, added features
+* `z` Bug release, no breaking changes, no new features